-I meet many people who tell me they need a word from God.
-I've seen Christians line up in front of prophets, hoping for a quick solution to their problem.
+I often meet people who tell me they need a word from God.
+I've seen Christians line up in front of prophets, hoping for a quick solution to their problems.
 I've also seen those same Christians stand in line a second time in front of the same prophets because they didn't like the word they received the first time!
 I call these people "prophecy chasers."

-Don't abuse or misuse the precious gift of prophecy.
-God loves to speak to His people, and I believe He has a fresh word for all of us at the right time.
+God wants to speak to His people, and I believe He has a fresh word for all of us at the right time.
 But there is a right way and a wrong way to seek God for prophetic direction.
 I'm concerned that we charismatics are guilty of abusing the gift of prophecy.
 Here are some guidelines that will help you:

-- Look to God for direction, not man.
+Look to God for direction, not people.
 I seek God daily for direction.
 I don't chase prophets to tell me what to do or to show me my spiritual purpose.
-God can certainly use a prophet to speak to me—prophets are gifts to the body of Christ—but my focus is on God, not on the men or women He uses.
-If you ever start looking to a human being as your source of divine guidance, you are heading toward unhealthy idolatry.
+God can certainly use a prophet to speak to me—prophets are gifts to the church—but my focus is on God, not on the men or women He uses.
+If you ever start looking to a human being as your source of divine guidance, you are heading toward idolatry.

 People who have the gift of prophecy must be careful they don't allow people to put them on pedestals.
 We are not mediums who read people's fortunes, and prophets should never allow themselves to be put in such a position.

-- Don't be impatient when seeking prophetic guidance.
+Don't hurry when seeking prophetic guidance.
 I've talked with Christians who were desperate for a word from God, but they informed me they were on a deadline.
-They needed instant spiritual gratification.
 Sometimes they even seemed to be threatening God—as in, "If I don't hear from God by tomorrow, I quit!"

-Don't allow impatience to derail your Christian journey.
-God moves according to His sovereign calendar, not yours.
+God moves according to His calendar, not yours.
 Don't throw a tantrum; mature disciples must learn to wait for God's word.
 Waiting will require you to adjust your timetable to God's.
 Don't let impatience derail you.

 Sometimes God deliberately pushes the mute button.
 If His voice is not clear right now, it may be because He is leading you into a quiet wilderness season.
 You must learn to trust Him even when He's quiet.
 Wait on the Lord, and let your roots grow deep.

-- Make sure your heart is willing to obey.
-Many people are eager to hear a word from God, especially if it tells them they will have a worldwide ministry or that they are going to become independently wealthy.
-But God's Word is never sent to puff us up, flatter us or stroke our egos.
-A true word from God cuts deep to our core; it requires surrender and demands holiness.
+Make sure your heart is willing to obey.
+Many people are eager to hear a word from God, especially if it tells them they will have a worldwide ministry or become independently wealthy.
+But prophecy is never sent to boost your ego.
+A true word from God cuts deep to the core; it requires surrender and demands holiness.

 J. Lee Grady was editor of Charisma for 11 years before he launched into full-time ministry in 2010.
 Today he directs The Mordecai Project, a Christian charitable organization that is taking the healing of Jesus to women and girls who suffer abuse and cultural oppression.
 Author of several books including 10 Lies the Church Tells Women, he has just released his newest book, Set My Heart on Fire, from Charisma House.
 You can follow him on Twitter at @LeeGrady or go to his website, themordecaiproject.org.